Guy-Manuel de Homem-Christo: Career

-Homem-Christo met Thomas Bangalter when they were attending the Lycée Carnot school together in 1987.
-It was there that they discovered their mutual fascination for films and music of the 1960s and '70s: "very basic cult teenager things, from Easy Rider to the Velvet Underground".
+Homem-Christo met Thomas Bangalter when they attended the Lycée Carnot in Paris in 1987.
+It was there that they discovered their mutual fascination for films and music of the 1960s and 1970s: "very basic cult teenager things, from Easy Rider to the Velvet Underground".
 The two and Laurent Brancowitz eventually joined to form an indie rock trio called Darlin', in which Homem-Christo performed guitar.
 Bangalter felt that "It was still maybe more a teenage thing at that time.
 It's like, you know, everybody wants to be in a band."
 A negative review referred to their music as "a daft punky thrash", which inspired Bangalter and Homem-Christo's new name.
 The two soon became interested in electronic dance music after going to a club in 1992.
-Homem-Christo is credited for designing the Daft Punk logo in the liner notes of Homework.
+Homem-Christo is credited for designing the Daft Punk logo in the liner notes of Homework (1997), the duo's first album.

 Regarding Daft Punk's creative process and working with Bangalter, Homem-Christo commented that "he's much more of the tech guy than I am.
 We did everything together.
 But I have more distance".
 He added, "I'm more critical of everything we do.
 We're two-halves of one solid combination.
 There's balance there – completeness between us, yeah".

-Homem-Christo is also a co-founder of the group Le Knight Club, along with Éric Chedeville from Pumpking Records.
+Homem-Christo is a co-founder of the group Le Knight Club, along with Éric Chedeville from Pumpking Records.
 They are the founders of the record label Crydamoure, named after a variation of the French phrase "cri d'amour" or "cry of love" in English.
-Crydamoure also published works by Homem-Christo's brother Paul de Homem-Christo, under the name Play Paul.
+Crydamoure published works by Homem-Christo's brother Paul, under the name Play Paul.
+They also published records by Deelat, Raw Man, The Eternals, and many others.
 In regards to Crydamoure, Homem-Christo stated:

+Daft Punk produced three projects in the 2000s, their sophomore album Discovery (2001), their third album Human After All (2005), and the soundtrack to TRON: Legacy (2010).
+The duo also did a world tour in 2006 and 2007, eventually releasing an accompanying live album, Alive 2007.